-- a.
-Starting Operations: Transport operations will start on March 25 at Lower Granite Dam.
-Collection of juvenile fish for transportation at Little Goose and Lower Monumental dams will begin on April 1.
-McNary Dam will begin sampling for PIT tags, monitoring facility operations, and the Smolt Monitoring Program on April 1.
+- Starting Operations: Per the 2004 Updated Proposed Action (prepared by the Corps, Bonneville Power Administration, and Bureau of Reclamation in ESA consultation with NOAA Fisheries), the juvenile fish transportation program will have a variable start date, based on expected river flow.
+During years when the spring seasonal average river flows are expected to be equal to or above 70 kcfs, transport operations will begin on April 20.
+Prior to that date, all collected fish will be bypassed directly to the river.
+In years when the spring seasonal average river flows are expected to be below 70 kcfs, transport operations will start on March 25 at Lower Granite Dam and on April 1 at Little Goose and Lower Monumental dams.
+Dam will begin sampling for PIT tags, monitoring facility operations, and the Smolt Monitoring Program (SMP) on April 1.
 Transport operations at McNary Dam will not begin until conditions specified under paragraph 4.a.(2) are met. - b.
 Summer Transport Operations: At McNary Dam, summer operations will begin when in-river migration conditions are no longer spring-like (see 4.a.(2) below).
 At Lower Granite, Little Goose, and Lower Monumental dams, summer operations will begin on June 21.
 Fish collected during summer operations will be held in shaded raceways or holding tanks.
 Sampling may convert to 100% when fish numbers at Snake River projects are below 500 fish per day or lower (per FPC sampling guidelines) and smaller pickup mounted transport tanks may be used.
-Steelhead, which state biologists determine are in poor condition or are reverting to the parr stage, may be bypassed to the river. - c.
+Steelhead, which state biologists determine are in poor condition or are reverting to the parr stage, may be bypassed to the river.

+- c.
 Ending Operations: Transport operations are anticipated to continue through approximately October 31 at Lower Granite and Little Goose, and through September 30 at Lower Monumental and McNary dams.

-Emergency Notification Criteria: Project Biologists will report to the CENWW Transportation Coordinator when high water temperatures or other factors increase collection mortality to 6 percent of daily collection for 3 consecutive days or if daily collection mortality exceeds 10,000 fish.
+Transport operations may end prior to these dates due to low fish numbers or other operating conditions. - Emergency Notification Criteria: Project Biologists will report to the CENWW Transportation Coordinator when high water temperatures or other factors increase collection mortality to 6 percent of daily collection for 3 consecutive days or if daily collection mortality exceeds 10,000 fish.
 Transportation Coordinator will evaluate the situation and shall notify NOAA Fisheries and may arrange a conference call, if needed, with FPC and/or TMT to discuss the options of continuing collection and transportation or to bypass fish.
-In the event of a fish loss exceeding conditions set forth in the ESA Section 10 Permit for the transportation program, the Corps shall notify NOAA Fisheries and reopen consultation as needed. conditions threaten facility integrity or present unsafe conditions on the transport route, transport operations may be terminated early by the Project Manager.
+In the event of a fish loss exceeding conditions set forth in the ESA Section 10 Permit for the transportation program, the Corps shall notify NOAA Fisheries and reopen consultation as needed.
+If icing conditions threaten facility integrity or present unsafe conditions on the transport route, transport operations may be terminated early by the Project Manager.
 Emergency termination or modification of the transportation program will be coordinated by the CENWW Transportation Coordinator with NOAA Fisheries and FPC.